Acheiropoieta: Manoppello Image

-Shroud of Oviedo

-Shroud of Oviedo, is a bloodstained piece of cloth measuring c.
-84 x 53 cm (33 x 21 inches) kept in the Cámara Santa of the Cathedral of San Salvador, Oviedo, Spain.

 Shroud of Turin

-The Shroud of Turin (or Turin Shroud) is a linen cloth bearing the hidden image of a man who appears to have been physically traumatized in a manner consistent with crucifixion.
-The image is clearly visible as a photographic negative, as was first observed in 1898 on the reverse photographic plate when amateur photographer Secondo Pia was unexpectedly allowed to photograph it.
-The shroud is kept in the royal chapel of the Cathedral of Saint John the Baptist in Turin, Italy.
-The Roman Catholic Church has approved this image in association with the devotion to the Holy Face of Jesus and some believe it is the cloth that covered Jesus at burial.
-The shroud's linen has been carbon dated and showed a date originating in the late 13th or early 14th century CE.
-The shroud is thus a medieval hoax or forgery—or an icon created as such.
-It is the subject of intense debate among some scientists, believers, historians, and writers regarding where, when, and how the shroud and its images were created.
+The Shroud of Turin is a linen sudarium bearing the hidden image of a man who appears to have been physically traumatized in a manner consistent with crucifixion.
+The image is visible as a photographic negative, as was first observed in 1898 on the reverse photographic plate when amateur photographer Secondo Pia was unexpectedly allowed to photograph it.
+The shroud is kept in the royal chapel of Turin Cathedral.
+The Catholic Church approved the image's use in association with the devotion to the Holy Face of Jesus, and some believe it to be the very cloth that covered Jesus at burial.
+However, the shroud's linen has been carbon-dated, placing its origin in the 13th or early 14th century CE.
+On this basis, the shroud is all but proven to be a medieval hoax or forgery, or an icon created as such.
+Nevertheless, it is the subject of intense debate among some scientists, believers, historians, and writers regarding its authenticity and/or the details of its manufacture on account of other peculiarities.

 Virgin of Guadalupe

 This full length image of the Virgin is said to have miraculously been created at the unusually late date of 1531 (for the Western church) in Mexico, where it continues to enjoy an enormous reputation.

-In 1979 Philip Callahan, (biophysicist, USDA entomologist, NASA consultant) specializing in infrared imaging, was allowed direct access to visually inspect and photograph the image.
+In 1979 Philip Callahan (biophysicist, USDA entomologist, NASA consultant), specializing in infrared imaging, was allowed direct access to visually inspect and photograph the image.
 He took numerous infrared photographs of the front of the tilma.
 Taking notes that were later published, his assistant noted that the original art work was neither cracked nor flaked, while later additions (gold leaf, silver plating the Moon) showed serious signs of wear, if not complete deterioration.
 Callahan could not explain the excellent state of preservation of the un-retouched areas of the image on the tilma, particularly the upper two-thirds of the image.
 His findings, with photographs, were published in 1981.